graham-fleming/graham-fleming/README.md

 ## 💻 A little more about me

 Currently working on building my technology skills🍲🥡
-I have a passion for clean code, Javascript, IOT and Blockchain
+I have a passion for clean code, Javascript, and IOT.

 ## 🔥 Skills